open-policy-agent/contrib/opa-iptables/docs/IPTables.md

 **Iptables** is used to set up, maintain, and inspect tables of IP packet filter rules in linux kernel.
 Several different tables may be defined.
 Each table contains a number of built-in chains and may also contain user-defined chains (Though user-defined chains are *not supported* right now)

-Each chian is a list of rules which can match a set of packets.
+Each chain is a list of rules which can match a set of packets.
 Each rule specifies what to do with a packet that matches.
 This is called a `target`.
 Different tables has number of different targets.

 To learn more about IPtables you can check out manual page of linux iptables:  https://linux.die.net/man/8/iptables **(Not Newbie Friendly!!!)**